singerng/noahsinger.org/lectures/index.md

 # Materials

 Here I've collected things like slides, notes, and papers that I've written for presentations, talks, and research projects.
-(I take no responsibility for any inaccuracies in the pre-summer-2018 content from when I was still in high school!)
+Feel free to contact me if you notice errors in any of the materials.
+(I take no responsibility for inaccuracies in pre-2019 content.)

 {% for lecture in site.data.lectures %}
   <div class="card mb-3">